el-j/magic-agent-helix/README.md

 ## 🚀 Publishing

 Releases are automated via semantic-release.
-Both `magic-helix-core` and `magic-agent-helix` are published to NPM when pushing to `main`.
+Both `@magic-helix/core` and `@magic-helix/agent` are published to NPM when pushing to `main`.

 ### Release Configuration